 Canopy - Carpet Mod for Bedrock

-Canopy has many features and custom commands, each of which can be turned on and off at will, and I will explain a few of them down below.
-However, consider watching these two videos instead!
+Consider watching these two videos to get a peek!
 These videos show each of Canopy's features in detail and how to use them.

 Fan-Favorite Additions